Cadena nacional: Criticism

 Forced cadenas nacionales of a political nature have been strongly criticized by some media outlets, as in some cases it requires them to broadcast opinions that differ from their normal editorial stances.
 The Venezuelan RCTV network refused to air a message from Hugo Chávez in 2007, violating broadcasting laws.
 In late 2012, a cadena was used to force media outlets away from a presidential campaign speech by opposition leader Henrique Capriles; the cadena in question concerned the opening of a new school.
 A similar event took place the next year.

 Likewise, Honduran media resisted an attempt by the government of Manuel Zelaya to institute cadenas nacionales in that country, noting that "in the past the cadena nacional was constantly used, mainly by de facto governments, without satisfactory results".

 In Argentina, the frequent use of cadenas by Cristina Fernández de Kirchner during her presidency has been compared to "abuse" of the system by the opposition.
 From 2009 to May 2015, there have been 119 cadenas nacionales in Argentina, including 17 in the first five months of 2015.
-Her predecessor, Néstor Kirchner, only used the cadena nacional twice in four years from 2003 to 2007.
+Her predecessor, Néstor Kirchner, only used the cadena nacional twice during his four-year term from 2003 to 2007.